python-wheel-build/fromager/docs/customization.md

 ## Customizations using settings.yaml

 To use predefined urls to download sources from, instead of overriding the entire `download_source` function, a mapping of package to download source url can be provided directly in settings.yaml.
 Optionally the downloaded sdist can be renamed.
 Both the url and the destination filename support templating.
-The only supported template variable is `version` - it is replaced by the version returned by the resolver.
+The only supported template variable are:

+- `version` - it is replaced by the version returned by the resolver
+- `canonicalized_name` - it is replaced by the canonicalized name of the package specified in the requirement, specifically it applies `canonicalize_name(req.nam)`

 Additionally, the source distribution index server used by the package resolver can be overriden for a particular package.
 The resolver can also be told to whether include wheels or sdist sources while trying to resolve the package.
 Templating is not supported here.